INFO

 DISCLAIMERS

-Halo 2 (2004) and Halo 3 (2007) were originally developed by Bungie Studios, published by Microsoft Game Studios, are owned by Microsoft Corporation and currently developed by 343 Industries.
+Halo 2 (2004) and Halo 3 (2007) were originally developed by Bungie Studios, published by Microsoft Game Studios, are owned by Microsoft Corporation and currently developed by Halo Studios.
 They released on Xbox and Xbox 360 respectively (which are also Microsoft-owned products).

-Halo Array is an unofficial adaptation not commissioned by Microsoft Corporation or affiliated companies.
-It is in no way an alternative to existing Halo media including any video games, books, films or television.
+Halo Array is an unofficial adaptation that was not commissioned by Microsoft Corporation or affiliated companies.
+It is in no way an alternative to existing Halo media, including any video games, books, films or television.

 Note: